 What you need to know about Dental Disease

-Dental Disease commonly referred to as Periodontal Disease is the most common illness found in dogs and cats.
-Periodontal disease is an infection caused by bacteria found in the dental plaque.
+Dental Disease, commonly referred to as Periodontal Disease, is the most common illness found in dogs and cats.
+Periodontal disease is an infection caused by bacteria found in dental plaque.

-The plaque is a non-visible film of saliva and bacteria that may build up to form dental tartar with the addition of food debris.
-Dental tartar usually manifests as a yellow discoloration of the teeth.
+The plaque is a non-visible film of saliva and bacteria that may build up to form tartar with the addition of food debris.
+Tartar usually manifests as a yellow discoloration of the teeth.
 Over time, the infection may progress and lead to abnormal breath and inflammation.
-Inflammation is painful.
+Inflammation is painful and could be the cause of your pet not eating.
 Bacteria can also get into the bloodstream from the mouth and lead to various illnesses elsewhere in the body such as liver and heart disease.

-Approximately 80% of dogs and cats have dental disease by 3 years of age.
-Overall, 50% of canine and feline patients over 5 years of age have at least one painful dental problem.
+Approximately 80% of dogs and cats have tooth disease by 3 years of age.
+Overall, 50% of canine and feline patients over 5 years of age have at least one painful mouth-related problem.

 Like their wild relatives, our domesticated dogs and cats are genetically wired to hide signs of pain or illnesses as much as possible.
-This is also true when they are suffering from dental disease.
+This is also true when they are suffering from tooth and gum disease.
 Dental pain usually comes on gradually and it is a very common reason for pets to behave as if they are getting older.

 - Red stripe along the gum line (gingivitis)